josephclaytonhansen/turnroot/docs/editor/stat_growth.rst

 How does stat growth work?
 -----------------------------
-When a unit levels up, they will *always* gain +1 in at least one stat as well as HP.
+Usually, when a unit levels up, they will *always* gain +1 in at least one stat as well as HP.
 To make sure of this, if a level up results in no stat growth, or just HP, one stat will be picked at random to receive a boost.

 **To ensure that HP always gains, you should set the growth rate for HP to 100%.** Actually, it's there by default, so as long as you leave that slider alone, it will work as expected.
 (If you want to make HP *not* a given, you can still adjust it!)